jonathankerth/Oregonized-Designs/README.md

-# Oregonized Designs - Custom Clothing Brand
+# Oregonized Design Co. - Custom Clothing Brand

 This project is the frontend for [Oregonized Designs](https://oregonizeddesignco.com), a custom clothing brand.
 It showcases the unique products and provides a seamless shopping experience.